 Taking them with you means you won’t have to pay for an expensive dog sitter or put them in kennels.

-Let’s be honest, there’s never a dull moment with your dog around.
-They will make you feel younger and always put a smile on your face, especially Cockapoos which are one big fluffy bundle of fun!
+There’s never a dull moment with your dog around.
+They will make you feel younger and always put a smile on your face, especially Cockapoos, which are one big fluffy bundle of fun!